smithis7/tardis/README--IMPORTANT_and_progress_updates.md

 Kevin (11/11/2020): Adding my changes, need to make the subscripts and superscripts and fix the element superscripts.

 Isaac: I formatted the hyperlinks and the superscripts for the articles referring to Ni-56.
 However, the way that I formatted the supercripts only works when the superscript comes before the word/symbol/number, as is the case with 56Ni.
 There are some problems I'm trying to work through that arise due to limitations in how sphinx parses .rst files.

+Isaac: I aded a header to the generated .rst document.